rphscullyni21/RestStop/README.md

 ## Contributing

 We welcome contributions from the community.
-If you have any ideas, bug reports, or feature requests, please [open an issue](https://github.com/yourusername/reststop/issues) or submit a pull request.
+If you have any ideas, bug reports, or feature requests, please [open an issue](https://github.com/rphscullyni21/reststop/issues) or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the license terms.

 ---